 How far would you go to prove your innocence?Ex-cop Nick Cassidy was sent to jail, convicted of stealing, and destroying, a $40-million diamond from David Englander.
 He has just escaped from prison to embark on a daring heist: to stand in plain sight, while the crime he was convicted of is committed, and in so doing prove his innocence.
-He is willing to go as far as he needs to—in this case, to a ledge on the Roosevelt Hotel, 31 stories up.Man on a Ledge is a 2012 thriller film directed by Asger Leth, starring Sam Worthington, Jaime Bell, and Ed Harris.
+He is willing to go as far as he needs to—in this case, to a ledge on the Roosevelt Hotel, 31 stories up.Man on a Ledge is a 2012 thriller film directed by Asger Leth, starring Sam Worthington, Jamie Bell, Elizabeth Banks and Ed Harris.

 Man on a Ledge contains the following tropes:

-- Acceptable Break from Reality: Lots.
+- Acceptable Breaks from Reality: Lots.
 In the real world, a person will need to spend at least some time in the courtroom to clear their name.
 Also, a lot of actions taken by the characters would likely get them shot by police.